ElToberino/Tobers_Timeswitch/README.md

 * overview of all clients to check connection and state
 * switch on/off certain devices
 * activate/deactivate all switching times of certain devices
-* visit certain devices by clicking the IP adress<br>
+* visit certain devices by clicking the IP address<br>
 <br>

 **Master Main Switch and Master Advanced Functions**<br>